RillingDev/yugioh-deck-tool/README.md

 Then perform the following steps:

 1. Clone the repository.
-2. Execute `npm ci` inside the cloned directory to install dependencies.
+2. Execute `npm i` inside the cloned directory to install dependencies.
-3. Execute `npm run serve` inside the cloned directory to start the development server.
+3. Execute `npm run dev` inside the cloned directory to start the development server.

 If you are ready to deploy the application, build it by executing `npm run build`.